 The project moved to Brown University in 2002, and soon went into production under the auspices of the Scholarly Technology Group, now reorganized as the Center for Digital Scholarship.

 The texts are extensively marked-up as part of their addition to the database.
 We are using the Epidoc schema and Guidelines to mark up our inscriptions.
 Epidoc is a customization of the Text Encoding Initiative schema that was developed specifically for marking up inscribed objects.
 Rather than treating the text as the primary object (with the goal of moving it relatively easily to publication), our mark-up treats the inscribed object as primary.
 The metadata, which is specified with great detail to allow for database-like searching, is all put into the Header.
 The Header contains information such as type of object; date range; locations (present, find, and original); type of inscription; language, etc.).
 Individual "div" sections contain the diplomatic and edited version of the texts, in their original languages, and an English translation.
 The source of each is always acknowledged.

 The Epidoc schema allows for detailed mark-up the transcriptions themselves.
 Presently we only mark textual and editorial features; content such as names, places, occupations, etc., will be added (perhaps in part through automated processes) at a later stage.

-Each inscription is entered as a separate XML file using standard XML editing software (mainly oXygen).
-The Hebrew and accented Greek characters are entered using Unicode fonts.
-The mark-up of Hebrew fonts (entered right to left, but marked from left to right) has been challenging, and we have not fully solved all of the complications that it raises.
-The bibliographic references currently reside in a separate database (each with its own unique ID) referenced by the inscription XML files.
+Each inscription is entered as a separate XML file using standard XML editing software (mainly oXygen XML Editor).
+The bibliographic references currently reside in a separate database in Zotero (each with its own unique ID) referenced by the inscription XML files.

 The files live on a pre-production server until they are preprocessed (involving mostly the removal of Greek accents to enable more accurate string searches) and uploaded onto the production server.
 We are developing a plan for archival preservation in collaboration with the library.